 Misuse of “Mary Sue”

 The term is often misused or misattributed to characters that don’t actually fit the definition.
-Some common misuses include referring to any cliched character backstory, any female protagonist a reader dislikes, or any character that is poorly written.
+Some common misuses include referring to any cliched character backstory or any character that is poorly written.

-It is sometimes used as a misogynistic term as well, to label any prominent female character a person dislikes for any reason.
+It is sometimes used as a misogynistic term to label a prominent female character a person dislikes for any reason.

 Examples of Mary Sues